Colorado Springs Motorcycle Accident Lawyers

 The Legal Process in Colorado Springs After a Motorcycle Accident

-If a reasonable settlement cannot be reached, the case will proceed to trial.
-In court, The Bussey Law Firm, P.C., will present the evidence and argue the case, and then the jury will render a final verdict on your case.
+In court, The Bussey Law Firm, P.C., will present evidence, cross-examine witnesses and argue your case.
+Then the jury will render a final verdict.

 What Would Happen If You Didn’t Hire a Motorcycle Accident Attorney?